-Initially taking the format of 5-a side football, bringing dads together through their love of 'the beautiful game' – the football games were quashed due to the pandemic and quickly replaced by online peer support sessions.
-Dads and players from Cardiff City including Will Vaulks, (an expectant Dad at the time), joined the groups to discuss how the life change had impacted them.
-91 dads were also consulted on their views through an online survey.
+Initially taking the format of 5-a-side football, bringing dads together through their love of 'the beautiful game' – the football games were quashed due to the pandemic and quickly replaced by online peer support sessions.
+Dads and players from Cardiff City, including Will Vaulks (an expectant Dad at the time), joined the groups to discuss how the life change had impacted them.
+Ninety-one dads were also consulted on their views through an online survey.

 Like most projects, Dads and Football had to adapt to the challenges presented by the lockdown.
 This sadly meant stopping playing football but instead, often using football as a discussion topic, an ice breaker and the basis for engagement during online zoom sessions.